 Assistant Chief, EMS Operations

 Ché Stedman has been a member of the Madison Fire Department since 1996.
 He has served as a Firefighter, Paramedic, Lieutenant, Training Captain, and Division Chief, as well as participating as a special teams member of the Heavy Urban Rescue Team and Lake Rescue Team.
 He is currently the Assistant Chief of EMS Operations.

 Stedman began his fire service career in the Wisconsin Air National Guard in 1992.
 He served 21 years, retiring as a Chief Master Sergeant.
 He is a combat veteran with two tours of duty in support of Operation Iraqi Freedom.
 Ché holds a master's degree in Rehabilitation Psychology from the UW-Madison, a bachelor's degree in Psychology and an associate's degree in Fire Science.
 In addition, he is an IFSAC Fire Instructor II and Fire Officer IV.

-Chief Burrus is originally from Saratoga Springs, NY.
-She moved to the Midwest after serving four years with the U.S. Army.
+Assistant Chief Burrus is originally from Saratoga Springs, NY.
+She moved to the Midwest after serving four years with the U.S. Army as a diesel mechanic and achieving the rank of Sergeant/E5.
 She earned a Bachelor’s Degree in Sociology/Psychology from Western Illinois University.

 When off-duty, she enjoys spending time with her family and working on home improvement projects.